libuv/libuv/docs/src/misc.rst

     Gets the current user's home directory.
 On Windows, `uv_os_homedir()` first checks the `USERPROFILE` environment variable using
     `GetEnvironmentVariableW()`.
 If `USERPROFILE` is not set,
-    `SHGetKnownFolderPath()` is called.
+    `GetUserProfileDirectoryW()` is called.
 On all other operating systems, `uv_os_homedir()` first checks the `HOME` environment variable using :man:`getenv(3)`.
 If `HOME` is not set, :man:`getpwuid_r(3)` is called.
 The user's home directory is stored in `buffer`.
 When `uv_os_homedir()` is